- Introduction

 - Requesting server certificate

-We advise using the ACME protocol.
+When you need a server certificate, we advise you to use the ACME protocol.
 Currently, a certificate is valid for one year.
-The expectation is, this will change to 90 days by the end of 2024.
+The expectation is this will change to 90 days within a couple of years.

 - Requesting personal certificate

-A personal certificate provides secure email services, and enables you to encrypt and digitally sign email communications, as well as sign and protect some types of document (but not sign PDF documents).
-It can also be used as a second factor with some systems where username and password are not sufficient.
+A personal certificate provides secure email services and enables you to encrypt and digitally sign email communications.
+It can also be used as a second factor with some systems where username and password are insufficient.

-To request a personal certificate go to the Sectigo SSO page.
-Choose “University of Twente”, after which you are can log in on the university’s SSO page.
-If you have already logged in, you will be taken to the Sectigo website.
+To request a personal certificate, go to the HARICA page.
+Choose “Academic login”, after which you can log in on the university’s SSO page.
+You will be taken to HARICA's website if you have already logged in.

 Do not leave it on a public computer.
 Do not install the certificate in a browser or email client on a public computer.